-The OUAC Codes are found under the College of the Humanities, and give two options for the Bachelor of Humanities and one for the Bachelor of Journalism and Humanities.
+The OUAC Codes are found under the College of the Humanities.
+There are two options for the Bachelor of Humanities and one option for the Bachelor of Journalism and Humanities.

 OUAC Code: Option A — Bachelor of Humanities — CBC